-Different classes may implement the same interface, and that is the common case in a software development.
+Different classes may implement the same interface, and that is the common case in software development.
 What is common as well is that the method from that interface can have the same implementation in those classes.
 That could be a signal that we are doing something wrong.
 We don’t want to repeat the code in our classes, but to reuse the common implementation.

 To fix this, we can extract this common implementation to a base class, and make our classes implement a base class and then make the base class implement an interface.
 This will solve our problem, but it is not a complete solution.